- Home

 Appropriate Courtroom Attire

-It is expected that you (families and youth) dress appropriately for court as if you were going to school or a religious service.
-It is preferred that males wear slacks, a tucked in shirt, belt and dress shoes.
-Females may wear a dress, skirt or slacks with a shirt/blouse and dress shoes.
+It is expected that our families and youth dress appropriately for court as if you were going to school, a job interview and or a religious service.
+It is preferred that males wear jeans (no holes or rips), slacks, a tucked in shirt, belt, tennis shoes or dress shoes.
+Females may wear jeans (no holes or rips), dress, skirt or slacks with a shirt/blouse, tennis shoes or dress shoes.

 - Please do not wear cut off jeans or shorts.